Genivia/ugrep/README.md

     ugrep -Q

-Same, but restricted to C++ files only and ignoring `.gitignore` files, using `--pretty` to add headings between matching files and "initial tabs":
+Same, but restricted to C++ files only and ignoring `.gitignore` files:

-    ugrep -Q -tc++ --pretty --ignore-files
+    ugrep -Q -tc++ --ignore-files

 To interactively search all makefiles in the working directory and below: